root-project/web/manual/trees/index.md

    chain.Add("file3.root");
 {% endhighlight %}

-The name of the [TChain](https://root.cern/doc/master/classTChain.html) is the same as the name of the tree.
+The name of the {% include ref class="TChain" %} is the same as the name of the tree.

-The [TChain](https://root.cern/doc/master/classTChain.html) class is derived from the [TTree](https://root.cern/doc/master/classTTree.html) class.
+The {% include ref class="TChain" %} class is derived from the {% include ref class="TTree" %}class.

 _**Example**_

-To generate an histogram corresponding to the attribute `x` in tree `T` by processing sequentially the three files of this chain, you can write:
+To generate an histogram corresponding to the attribute `x` in the tree `T` by processing sequentially the three files of this chain, you can write:

 {% highlight C++ %}
    chain.Draw("x");